 Architects: Mayslits Kassif Architects

+Text description provided by the architects.
 The Remez Arlozorov Community Campus was the winning entry of a public competition held by the Tel Aviv Municipality.
 The call was for the design of a communal, mixed use complex at the center of Tel Aviv, next to some iconic buildings from the sixties.
-The winning scheme by Mayslits Kassif Architects organized the compound’s buildings – an auditorium, a sports center, a residential tower and an education wing – around a public space which serves as the vital hub of the complex.
+The winning scheme by Mayslits Kassif Architects organized the compound's buildings - an auditorium, a sports center, a residential tower and an education wing - around a public space which serves as the vital hub of the complex.

 The first building that was erected in the complex is The Mina & Everard Goodman Educational Campus & Municipal Offices.
 The building was opened to the public in July 2009.